getmcss/MCSS-Swift/README.md

 ### Swift Package Manager:

-1. In Xcode, select File > Swift Packages > Add Package Dependency.
+1. In Xcode, go to File > Add Packages…

-2. Follow the prompts using the Github URL: https://github.com/getmcss/mcss-swift.git and a minimum semantic version of v1.0.0
+2. Copy the Github URL: https://github.com/getmcss/MCSS-Swift.git  into the "Search or enter Package URL" field

     ```
     https://github.com/getmcss/mcss-swift
     ```

+3. In dependency rules choose "up to next major" and a minor version of 1.0.4

+4. 4.
+Click "Add Package" and Follow the prompts

 ### Manual installation: